 Often we can all say that we want more time in our lives, and in these circumstances, we are given the gift of time to utilise.
 As a freelancer myself, I’ve been out of work for some months, not completely workless, but the work is minimal enough that I have a lot of free hours in the day to play with.
 At times, I have used this opportunity to focus on productive and beneficial activities, but a lot of the time I find myself – because of a lack of routine, I think – just procrastinating, distracting myself, and wasting time on mindless entertainment.

-With that in mind, I’d like to share some ideas on how to make the most of being out of work, as this spare time is a chance to improve your working life in the future and to do things that can lead to genuinely matter to you.
+With that in mind, I’d like to share some ideas on how to make the most of being out of work, as this spare time is a chance to improve your working life in the future and to do things that genuinely matter to you.

 What Caused You to Be Out of Work in the First Place?

 One of the first things you need to highlight is exactly what brought you to this situation in the first place.
 There are many scenarios.
 For example, you may have been fired or chose to leave because of a different opinion or working environment.
 Maybe the job didn’t give you the lifestyle you wanted and are hoping for something better.

 Knowing your situation will help you to determine your next move and what you are capable of doing.
 If a previous job involved too much work, time, stress, and pressure, then a more sustainable career path will likely need to involve fewer hours and personal sacrifices.
 Some colleagues and work cultures can also be quite toxic, involving egotism, competitiveness, and the worship of overwork.
 Whether you were let go from this kind of work environment or you left it yourself, it’s important to think about how your personality (and just general mental health) calls for a better-suited job.